mathjax/MathJax-docs/web/actions.rst

 Using these two functions separately or in combination gives you full control over the actions that MathJax takes when it starts up, and allows you to customize MathJax's startup process to suit your needs.
-Several examples are given below for common situations.
+Several examples for common situations are given below.

 -----